 Admin: Click Admin to manage account settings like user access.

-Click an item's row in DCM to view its properties.
+Click an item's row in Campaign Manager to view its properties.
 Check the columns for information on the item, such as status, assignments, run dates.
 Click the search bar for a menu of filters that narrow your items down to matching items and their assignments.

 Select items by clicking their checkboxes.
 Click the Status, Edit assignments, and Edit multiple buttons to make changes to your selected items.
 Or click directly into a row to make edits in-line (such as a name or start/end date change).Edit items